Amit0617/web3-ladder/README.md

 ### DAOs:
 Create and join decentralized autonomous organizations that can govern your projects, funds or communities.
+<hr></hr>

-Web3 Ladder enables you to climb the Web3 rail without an in-house team or technical knowledge of Web3.
+**Web3 Ladder** enables you to climb the Web3 rail without an in-house team or technical knowledge of Web3.
 It provides you with:

-**Simple to embed widgets:** Add Web3 features to your website or app with just a few lines of code.
+- **Simple to embed widgets:** Add Web3 features to your website or app with just a few lines of code.

-**Easy to use UI:** Manage your Web3 features and integrations with a user-friendly and intuitive interface.
+- **Easy to use UI:** Manage your Web3 features and integrations with a user-friendly and intuitive interface.

-**Modular APIs:** Access Web3 features programmatically with flexible and customizable APIs.
+- **Modular APIs:** Access Web3 features programmatically with flexible and customizable APIs.